madprops/gifmaker/README.md

 If the list is empty it will be filled with a long list of nouns.

-You can specify the words to consider, separated by commas.
+You can specify the words to consider, separated by semicolons.

-Like: `--wordlist=cat,dog,cow,horse`
+Like: `--wordlist="cat; dog; nice cow; big horse"`

 ---